Third US vaccine could raise question: Which shots are best?

 “This is the ideal vaccine for them,” said Dr. Scott Lindquist of the Washington State Department of Health.
 With the two-dose vaccines, the state “had to send second doses onward to the next port of call.”

 Other parts of the world already are facing which-is-best challenges.
-AstraZeneca’s vaccine, for instance, is cleared for use in Britain and Europe after data suggested it was about 70% effective.
-Italy’s government recently decided to reserve Pfizer and Moderna shots for the elderly and designate the AstraZeneca vaccine for younger, at-risk workers, sparking protest from the country’s main teachers’ union.
+Consider AstraZeneca’s vaccine, cleared for use in Britain and Europe after data suggested it was about 70% effective.
+Italy's main teachers' union recently protested when the government decided to reserve Pfizer and Moderna shots for the elderly and designate AstraZeneca's vaccine for younger, at-risk workers.
+Canada became the latest country Friday to allow use of AstraZeneca's vaccine.

 In the U.S., health officials say it's critical for the government to send a clear message.